Sellur K. Raju

-Sellur K. Raju is an Indian politician and incumbent Member of the Tamil Nadu legislative assembly for the Madurai West constituency since 2011.
+Sellur K. Raju is an Indian politician and served as Member of the Tamil Nadu legislative assembly for the Madurai West constituency since 2011.
 He represents the AIADMK party.
 This was his first election and he won by securing 59 percentage of vote in Madurai west Constituency.
 He was the minister for Co-operation, which includes Co-operation, Statistics and Ex-service welfare.

 Personal life

 Raju lives in Madurai, Tamil Nadu.
 He has a B.Sc. degree from Kamaraj University.
 Raju was admitted to MIOT Hospital-Chennai on 8 July 2020 for COVID-19 treatment and has made a complete recovery.
 He was discharged from the hospital on 17 July.

 Political career

 He first won the Madurai (West) constituency in the state legislative elections in 2011 and has represented the party since.
 In 2016, Raju ran on a ticket, where he promised to turn Madurai into Sydney in a matter of 18 months as part of a smart city mission.

 He publicly stated his admiration for Rajinikanth when Rajinikanth had finally announced his political plunge in 2018.
 Later, he stated that Rajinikanth might be able to win over Karaikudi aachi (elderly woman) but not Tamil Nadu aatchi (regime).